nikhilsable/nikhilsable/README.md

 - 👋 Hi, I’m @nikhilsable
 - 👀 I’m interested in solving problems using statistical tools and striving to be a more data driven product owner.
-- 🌱 I’m currently learning about Bayesian decision models, front-end dev (for making pretty ML apps), DevOps using Azure platform, etc.
+- 🌱 I’m currently learning about Bayesian decision models, front-end frameworks (for making pretty ML apps), DevOps using Azure platform, and anomaly detection.
 - 📫 How to reach me www.linkedin.com/nikhilsable

 <!---